 “Flying in a plane today is certainly much, much safer than it was 30 years ago because of navigational equipment, plane construction, pilot training, weather radar, all of that,” Miles says.
 “Now the exclusion is there for a pilot with very little experience or a very old private pilot, somebody in their 90s, who is flying a plane.
 A private pilot who is middle-aged and experienced is not going to have trouble getting life insurance.”

-In the early 1980’s, HIV was excluded from life insurance policies.
+In the early 1980s, HIV was excluded from life insurance policies.
+That criteria has changed dramatically.
 According to Miles, “Today, HIV status would be looked at like other chronic illnesses a person might have.
 They might pay more for their life insurance, but they wouldn’t be totally excluded from getting coverage.”

 Frequently asked questions